ivanseldas/Sentiment-Driven-Video-Recommendations/README.md

 - **Explore Supervised Learning**: Implement supervised models for further improving recommendation accuracy.
 - **A/B Testing**: Deploy the system in a real-world setting for user feedback and further refinement.
-- **Scalability**: Optimize the system for larger datasets and real-time recommendation.
+- **Scalability**: Optimize the system for larger datasets and real-time recommendations.

 ## Contributors